 NOTE: OBSERVE CORRECT POLARITY: POSITIVE (+) GOES TO THE RED POST AND NEGATIVE (-) GOES TO THE BLACK POST.
-IF YOU ARE UNSURE OF WIRE POLARITY, SEE THE SECTION CHECKING LOUDSPEAKER PHASE ON THE NEXT PAGE.
+IF YOU ARE UNSURE OF WIRE POLARITY, SEE CHECKING LOUDSPEAKER PHASE BELOW.

-6. If required, attach the safety cable to the loudspeaker enclosure.
-See Safety First on page 10 for details.
+- 6. If required, attach the safety cable to the loudspeaker enclosure.
+See SAFETY FIRST on page 10 for details. - 7.
+Verify that the loudspeakers are in-phase, as described in CHECKING LOUDSPEAKER PHASE below. - 8.

-Figure 11.
-Loudspeaker wire connections.

-- 7. Verify that the loudspeaker is in-phase (see Checking Loudspeaker Phase on the next page). - 8.
 Angle the loudspeaker for the best sound possible. - 9.
 Tighten the bracket knobs by hand only.

 NOTE: DO NOT USE ANY TOOLS FOR TIGHTENING.
-DOING SO MAY STRIP THE INSERT THREADS. - 10.
-Check that the entire installation is safe and secure.
+DOING SO MAY STRIP THE INSERT THREADS.

+10. Check that the entire installation is safe and secure.